OWASP/www-project-podcast/index.md

 * [Mark Miller](mailto:mark.miller@owasp.org) - took over the podcast from Jim Manico in 2013.

-Mark Miller is having discussions with thought leaders and practionedrs who are working on the securing the future for coming generations.
+Mark Miller is having discussions with thought leaders and practitioners who are working on the securing the future for coming generations.

 * [Matt Tesauro](mailto:matt.tesauro@owasp.org) - filled in for Jim Manico in the early days and is back for more.